yqzhou/data_mining_mini_project/README.md

     - by matching city name to state name
     - the final " state: #of tweets" information was exported to school_name.csv file
 - （future direction) process and display location/geo information, track number of tweets(daily)

+CART-Therapy-Biotech-Stock_Tracking(2 year) - Yahoo finance
+- tools: python, pandas, matplotlib, yahoo-finance
+- yahoo-finance API as data source, focusing on companies involving CAR-T immunotherapy, analyzing their performance against average biotech industry
+- extract data from Oct 2013 (when JUNO went IPO) till Aug 1, 2015
+- Compare stock price, market share changes of the certain companies
+- Compare the performance of the companies against mean of the whole biotech industry
+- Analyzing the influence of the releases of clinical trial data on stock price